Vasu7052/Docker-LEMP-Stack/Readme.md

 ## Introduction
 I have created this project so that it can be used for running PHP projects without using any third party softwares like XAMPP or Wampp Servers/Softwares.
+The nice thing about this project is that you can easily work on multiple projects on your machine, each one having different dependencies without them clashing.
 The docker files consists of containers of Nginx Server(with PHP modules alredy setup), MYSQL Server and a Phpmyadmin Server thereby completeing a whole LEMP Stack.
 All these containers are in CentOS and Debian based Operating System.

 ## Usage